fortanix/sq-dsm/README.md

 Low-level API
 -------------

+The low-level API can be found in the [openpgp](./openpgp) crate.
+This crate
-The low-level API can be found in the 'openpgp' crate.
-This crate aims to provide a complete implementation of OpenPGP as defined by RFC 4880 as well as several extensions (e.g., RFC 6637, which describes ECC cryptography for OpenPGP, and RFC 4880bis, the draft of the next OpenPGP standard).
+aims to provide a complete implementation of OpenPGP as defined by RFC 4880 as well as several extensions (e.g., RFC 6637, which describes ECC cryptography for OpenPGP, and RFC 4880bis, the draft of the next OpenPGP standard).
 This includes support for unbuffered message processing.

-The 'openpgp' crate tries hard to avoid dictating how OpenPGP should be used.
+The [openpgp](./openpgp) crate tries hard to avoid dictating how OpenPGP should be used.
 This doesn't mean that we don't have opinions about how OpenPGP should be used in a number of common scenarios (for instance, message validation).
 But, in this crate, we refrain from expressing